ebi-gene-expression-group/cell-types-analysis/README.md

           --scores <Boolean: Are prediction scores available for the given method?
 Default: FALSE>\
           --output-table <Path to the output table in text format>
 ```
-Note: files in the input directory are assumed to be of the following structire: `A_B_final-labs.tsv`, where A is dataset or origin and B is classifier used to obtain predictions.

 **get_consensus_output.R**: Get most likely labels across all tools
 ```